 Security

 This section defines a RECOMMENDED baseline for interoperable security between a DEVICE and a CLIENT.
-A DEVICE (or CLIENT) is free to support other security mechanisms in addition to, or in place of, this mechanism as specified by WSDL [WSDL 1.1], policies [WS-Policy], or other mechanisms.
+A DEVICE (or CLIENT) is free to support other security mechanisms in place of this mechanism as specified by WSDL [WSDL 1.1], policies [WS-Policy], or by other means.

-In the absence of an explicit indication stating that a different security mechanism is to be used, the default security mechanism defined here is assumed to apply.
+In the absence of an explicit indication stating that a different security mechanism is to be used, the default security mechanism is determined by the transport addresses of the DEVICE: HTTP transport addresses indicate the device supports no security, and HTTPS transport addresses indicate the DEVICE supports the security profile defined in this section.

-This section defines the protocols and message formats required to authenticate a DEVICE and securely communicate with a DEVICE.
-It references well-known algorithms and protocols for authentication, establishment of a session key, and encryption.
+A DEVICE may support at most one security profile.

 This scope of this section is the following set of Web services specifications.
 All of the requirements in these specifications are included by reference except where superseded by normative statements herein:

 [AES/TLS]